Best Beaches to Visit on Koh Tao

 Banana Rock Bar

-There is also a small grassy area, which provides a natural playground for children.
+The beach is very popular with families and children.
 The Sai Thong Resort has its own restaurant where you can grab a bite to eat, or you can head around the corner to Banana Rock Bar.

 As with many of the beaches and bays in Koh Tao, the area is ideal for snorkeling.
-There are a number of boulders near the beach that are home to a wide variety of fish, including yellowtail barracuda and harlequin sweetlips.
+There are many granite boulders of different sizes near the beach forming underwater habitats for a wide variety of marine life.